Aston, Flintshire

-Aston Park, also known as Aston, is a village in the community of Hawarden, in the principal area of Flintshire, north Wales.
-It is near to Hawarden and Shotton, alongside the A494 road, and it is often incorrectly referred to as Higher Shotton.
-It is situated in a relatively urban area, though there remains significant amount of countryside— Wepre Country Park is only a short distance away.
-In 2021 it had a population of 2850.
+Aston, also known as Aston Park, is a village in the community of Hawarden, in the principal area of Flintshire, north Wales.
+It is near to Hawarden and Shotton, in a relatively urban area, though there remains significant amount of countryside— Wepre Park is only a short distance away.
+In 2021, the wider built-up area had a population of 2,850.

+The Domesday Book lists Aston as a settlement in the Atiscross hundred of Cheshire.
+The former manor house, now used as a retirement home, is a Grade II* listed building..
+An Anglican church was built in 1938 near Old Aston Hill for the use of people in Aston and Ewloe.

-The village has several amenities, including shops, a hairdresser, an Indian takeaway, a bowling green, a park, a primary school, and Deeside Community Hospital.
+The area has several amenities, including shops, a hairdresser, an Indian takeaway, a bowling green, a park, a primary school, a pub and Deeside Community Hospital.
 Aston Park Rangers is the local football team.

+The A494 passes through Aston as a dual carriageway.
+The Welsh Assembly Government bought up and demolished 43 homes on the Aston Mead estate as part of a 2006 proposal to widen the road.
+The widening proposal was rejected by a public inquiry held in 2007 and then withdrawn.
+In 2016, 21 homes were built on the site.